Munnachienyi/web3rsvp/README.md

 # web3rsvp
- this is a code for a dapp i am currently workimg on/30daysofweb3
+ this is a code for a dapp i am currently working on //30daysofweb3